JonGerhardson/Local_Lobbyist_Public_Search/SQL_queries.md

 ### Expenses with Elected Officials (Per-Official Cost, Top 25)
 **SQL**:
+Note: per-official cost only counts people appearing in the elected_officials table, not all attendees for the reported expense.
+Should be used for ballparking things at most,.
 ```sql
 WITH expense_official_counts AS (
   SELECT me.met_expense_id, COUNT(eo.full_name) AS official_count